lalrpop/lalrpop/doc/src/lexer_tutorial/004_external_lib.md

 ## Update the grammar

-Now, in our `grammar.lalrpop` file (or any other name), we can integrate our lexer as follows:
+Next, in our `grammar.lalrpop` file (or any other name), we can integrate our lexer as follows:

 ```lalrpop